 - Develop your new product market introduction.

-In this blog post, we will attack the first step: Restate your idea into a well-defined concept.
+In this blog post, we will tackle the first step—reinstating your idea into a well-defined concept.

 Restate Your Idea into a Well-Defined Concept

 Where you begin analyzing your idea is arbitrary, but analysis most often takes the form of one of the following formats:

 - Who might like your idea and why?
 How is it different from what is available today?
 How will customers be willing/able to use it?
 What would you need to do to make it usable?